ChaloHoppo to a green Mechuka

 From a complete shift in architectural pattern, with wood replacing brick and mortar and herds of stray horses interrupting your path or seen grazing at a distance, replacing the usual cow herds seen on Indian roads, you slowly tend to relate to the deep rooted Tibetan influence that you have read online about.

-The trip gets better when you are received by your warm homestay hosts who have been guided by the ChaloHoppo team to add to their already hospitable nature.
+The trip gets better when you are received by your warm homestay hosts.

 Traditional food preparation sessions, long nature walks and exploring Memba heirlooms( the major tribe inhabiting the valley) punctuate your Mechuka experience.

 Mechuka turns fluorescent green from May right till August.
 September marks the beginning of Autumn and everything turns brown and stays that way till December.

 January brings in snow and then spring comes.
 Regardless of the season you visit it in, the place offers breathtaking beauty.